BabylonJS/BabylonReactNative/Documentation/TestingCompatibility.md

 Resulting JSON is an array that contains a list of Babylon.js NPM versions compatible with the BabylonNative commit hash.
 There is a 1-1 link between a BabylonReactNative released version and a BabylonNative commit.

 Note: The script test is very restrictive.
-Any compatibility version mismatch, a crash, a bad Validation test ,... will result in that specific version to not be compatible.
+Any compatibility version mismatch, a crash, a bad Validation test ,... will result in that specific version being incompatible.
 This means that a version marked as compatible is sure to run, at least, all the validation tests.